hangle/Script/documents/DesignNotes/script.md

 <h2>ParserValidator Subsystem  </h2>

 <p>The Notecard program is almost void of error checking syntax.
-It is the responsibility of
+It is the <br />
-the Script program to catch and report potential errors.
-A syntax error or an invalid script value throws an exception, causing the defective '*.nc' file line to be printed along with a brief message explaining the error. </p>
+responsibility of the Script program to catch and report potential errors. <br />
+A syntax error or an invalid script value throws an exception, causing the <br />
+defective '*.nc' file line to be printed along with a brief message <br />
+explaining   the error. </p>

 <p>The Script program begins with validating the script commands.
-The script command tags of
+The script <br />
-'.nowis.nc' (c, d, *) selects the following error checking functions :  </p>
+command tags of '.nowis.nc' (c, d, *) selects the following error checking <br />
+functions :  </p>

 <pre><code>    scriptCommandTag match {
         case 'c' =&gt;   CardCommand . cardCommand(...)